nus-cs2103-AY2021S1/ip/docs/README.md

 we first use list to find the index of the task.
 For example, in this case, the index for the ip task is taken as 5.
 Eg: delete 5

+##### Find a certain task: find

+This feature allows users to find a certain task from the list and look at the detail.

+Example, i want to find when is my ip due.

+Format find [taskName]
+eg: find ip

 #####  Ending a session : bye